All Products

 Cloud Parallel File Storage:Specifications

-CPFS General-purpose Edition is available in two performance specifications: 100 MB/s/TiB Baseline and 200 MB/s/TiB Baseline.
-This topic compares their performance metrics, advanced features, and dataflow performance for file systems of the same capacity.
-This comparison is designed to guide the selection of the most appropriate specification.
+CPFS General-purpose Edition offers two storage classes: 100 MB/s/TiB Baseline and 200 MB/s/TiB Baseline.
+This topic compares their performance metrics, supported advanced features, and dataflow performance for the same capacity to help you choose the class that best fits your business needs.

 File system instance performance